This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 YouTube video

-Similar to the CranioCradle, it’s shaped in a way that it releases trigger points when placed in certain positions.
+Similar to the CranioCradle, it’s shaped so that it releases trigger points when placed in certain positions.

 It has two prongs that you can apply to critical points that can relieve stress and tension throughout your entire body.